Advancing Fuel Cell Electric Vehicles in San Francisco and Beyond

 December 2018: Automakers Pushing Toward a Zero Emission Future

-California is implementing a network of hydrogen fueling stations to support FCEVs.
-The following is a snapshot of station development as of June 4, 2018.
-The interactive station map is available here.
+California is implementing a network of hydrogen fueling stations to support FCEVs, including three stations opening in San Francisco in late 2019.
+An interactive station map is available here.

 Regional Hydrogen Briefings for Officials